sidecar18/free-code-camp/README.md

 # free-code-camp
-Repository for Free Code Camp exercises and projects.
+This repository is for the Responsive Web Design exercises and projects from freeCodeCamp